-The only way to reach Palau is through the tiny Roman Tmetuchl International Airport which serves only 5 different destinations in 5 different countries and only sees 20 departures and arrivals from abroad a week, so your flight options are pretty limited when it comes to reaching Palau.
+The only way to reach Palau is through the tiny Roman Tmetuchl International Airport which is the only Palau Aiport.
+The airport which serves only 5 different destinations in 5 different countries and only sees 20 departures and arrivals from abroad a week, so your flight options are pretty limited when it comes to reaching Palau.

 Asiana Airlines (Star Alliance) offers two flights each week from Incheon, South Korea.

 China Airlines (SkyTeam) offers four flights a week from Taipei, Taiwan.

 United Airlines (Star Alliance) offers a daily flight from Guam and a weekly flight from Manila and The Philippines.

 Korean Airlines (SkyTeam offers two flights a week from Incheon, South Korea.